 3 doses of Hepatitis B Vaccine

-2 doses of Varicella Vaccine (Chickenpox) or provide written documentation of the month and year the child had the Chickenpox disease.
+2 doses of Varicella Vaccine (Chickenpox) or provide written documentation from your health care provider stating the of the month and year the child had the Chickenpox disease.

 The State of Pennsylvania in cooperation with the Center for Disease Control has made chickenpox a mandatory reportable disease.
 Therefore, if your child develops chickenpox, please notify the school nurse, who will report the case to the Allegheny County Department of Health.
 Health Department personnel will then contact the parent to collect the required information.

 Anyone whose child does not have all the above-mentioned vaccines by the first day of school must contact the school nurse to discuss their individual situation.
 Also, anyone requesting a medical or religious exemption from the above requirements must also contact the school nurse.
+Non-compliance with the vaccination regulations may result in your child being excluded from attending school as per the ACHD and the Pennsylvania Department of Health regulations.

 PUPIL SERVICES